test-IO/cirro-guides/README.md

 ### Writing Code

-To contribute to the Cirro Guides application (this repository), you need to have a basic understanding of JavaScript (Next.js), Markdoc, TailwindCSS, and Yarn.
+To contribute to the Test IO Guides application (this repository), you need to have a basic understanding of JavaScript (Next.js), Markdoc, TailwindCSS, and Yarn.
 Git(Hub) proficiency is presumed.
 If you are not familiar with these, please read the following guides:

 - [Next.js](https://nextjs.org/docs/getting-started)
 - [Yarn](https://yarnpkg.com/getting-started)